A Unicenter Cross-Sectional Study of Cancer Patients data admitted at Urmia Milad Hospital: Pathobiological and Demographic Findings

 Abstract

 Results: The mean age of female patients was significantly lower than that of male patients.
-Breast and bladder cancers are the most common type of cancer referred to the hospital, whereas larynx and cervical cancer are the cancers with the lowest frequency.
+Breast and bladder cancers were the most commonly referred cancers, whereas laryngeal and cervical cancers had the lowest frequency.

-Conclusion: The results of this study indicate that the disease pattern, main complaint, laboratory findings and pathology of patients have similarities and differences with international patterns.
-It should be noted that this single-center study cannot provide a comprehensive picture of cancer statistics in the province, though it offers valuable insights into the current conditions .
+Conclusion: The findings of this study indicate that disease patterns, primary complaints, laboratory findings, and pathology characteristics in patients share both similarities and differences with nternational trends.
+It should be noted that this single-center study does not provide a comprehensive picture of cancer statistics in the province, though it offers valuable insights into current conditions.

 2. Rathmell WK.
 Using the national cancer plan to drive innovation in cancer research.
 Cancer Discovery.
 2024;14(4):555-8.